 The invention of optogenetics has enabled scientists to use light to turn cell-type specific neural activity on or off with millisecond-precision to probe neural circuit function.
-Complementing optogenetics, calcium imaging has provided scientists with a method to observe in vivo cell-type specific neural circuit activity with cellular-resolution using fluorescent indicators.
+Complementing optogenetics, calcium imaging has provided scientists with a method to observe cell-type specific neural circuit activity with cellular-resolution using fluorescent indicators.

 The integration of optogenetics and calcium imaging opens the door to these techniques being performed simultaneously in the same experiment to investigate the causal link between neural circuit activity, function, and behaviour.
-All-optical optogenetics and calcium imaging enables scientists to image the activity of neurons in vivo and simultaneously perturb cellular activity using optogenetics in the same animal to both ‘read’ and ‘write’ neural activity.
+All-optical optogenetics and calcium imaging can enable scientists to image the activity of neurons in vivo and simultaneously perturb cellular activity using optogenetics in the same animal to both ‘read’ and ‘write’ neural activity.

-To perform all-optical experiments with both calcium imaging and optogenetics, scientists require optimized biology and advanced optical systems.
+To perform all-optical experiments with both calcium imaging and optogenetics, scientists require both optimized biology and advanced optical systems.

-Optogenetic probes are excited by wavelengths of light ranging from blue to red, depending on their properties.
+They are excited by wavelengths of light ranging from blue to red, depending on their properties.
 Channelrhodopsin (ChR2) has been the optogenetic tool of choice for excitation of neural activity and halorhodopsin for inhibition due to their extensive development and use in the field of optogenetics.
-Optogenetic probes have only an excitation spectrum to activate their excitation/inhibitory properties (1).
+Optogenetic probes have only an excitation spectrum to activate their excitation/inhibitory properties (Yizhar et al. 2011).

-In contrast, GECIs behave in the same manner as a fluorophore (e.g. GFP), such that they exhibit excitation and emission spectra.
-However, the fluorescent signal of GECIs are dependent on intracellular calcium concentrations (i.e. increased fluorescence emission due to increased calcium influx) and displays dynamic behaviour, unlike a static signal emitted from a fluorophore (2).
+In contrast, GECIs behave in the same manner as a fluorophore (e.g., GFP), such that they exhibit excitation and emission spectra.
+However, the fluorescent signal of GECIs is dependent on intracellular calcium concentrations (i.e., increased fluorescence emission due to increased calcium influx) and displays dynamic behaviour, unlike a static signal emitted from a fluorophore (Grienberger & Konnerth 2012).

 Researchers commonly propose the use of GCaMP for imaging and channelrhodopsin (ChR2) for optogenetics in all-optical experiments due to the optimization, efficiency, and frequent use of these biological probes.

 However, a problem occurs with this combination: GCaMP and ChR2 have overlapping excitation spectrums (peak wavelength ~470nm).
 When GCaMP and ChR2 are expressed in the same tissue, calcium imaging light excitation can potentially activate the optogenetic probe as well.
 Thus, GCaMP imaging and ChR2 optogenetic stimulation cannot be performed simultaneously due to potential optical crosstalk.
-It is not possible to determine if measured changes in GCaMP signal are due to natural changes in neural activity or optogenetic-induced changes.
+It is not possible to determine if measured changes in GCaMP signals are due to natural changes in neural activity or optogenetic-induced changes.

 Examples of combinations with reduced optical crosstalk are blue excitation/green emission imaging (e.g. GCaMP) and red-shifted optogenetics (e.g. Chrimson, Jaws) or green excitation/red emission imaging (e.g. RCaMP) and blue-shifted optogenetics (e.g. ChR2, GtAChR).
 Although there may be some overlap between the excitation spectrums of these probes, the likelihood of crosstalk will be reduced, preventing indirect activation of your optogenetic construct during imaging.